 These scams target businesses with websites by promising to renew or secure their domain name (or web address) before another business claims it.
 Business owners could be sent a legitimate-looking email or invoice with payment details for this service.

-Under this scam you'll be sent either an unsolicited invoice or email for an internet domain name registration usually very similar to your own business domain name, or you'll be sent a renewal notice for your actual domain name.
+Under this scam you'll be sent either an unsolicited invoice or email for an internet domain name registration usually very similar to your own business domain name.
+You could also be sent a renewal notice for your actual domain name.
 The notice could be from a business that supplies domain names trying to trick you into signing up to their service or it could be from a scammer trying to take your money.

-Do your homework about the domain name renewal scam to avoid being caught out.
+The ACCC's Scamwatch website provides information about the domain name renewal scam on its False billing webpage.
+Do your homework to avoid being caught out.